oscarotero/Embed/README.md

 * PHP 7.4+
 * Curl library installed

->
+* PSR-7 implementation.
+By default [these popular libraries](https://github.com/middlewares/awesome-psr15-middlewares#psr-7-implementations) are detected automatically

-* If you need PHP 5.3 support, use the 1.x version
+> * If you need PHP 5.3 support, use the 1.x version
-* If you need PHP 5.4 support, use the 2.x version
+> * If you need PHP 5.4 support, use the 2.x version
-* If you need PHP 5.5-7.3 support, use the 3.x version
+> * If you need PHP 5.5-7.3 support, use the 3.x version

 ## Online demo